javicarmona/log_in_app/README.md

 Download and use it!!

-Admin user and password are "admin" and "canela" ;)
+To can manage users you must log in as admin with

+User: "admin"
+Pass: "canela"